fltk/fltk/README.OSX.txt

   .../fltk-1.3.xxxx/ide/Xcode3/FLTK.xcodeproj

-Use the "Project" pulldown menu to select the "Active Architecture" and "Active Build Configuration".
+Use the "Project" pulldown menu to change "Active Build Configuration" to "Release".
+Change the "Active Architecture" and "Active Build Configuration" as desired.

  Building FLTK
 ---------------

+Use the "Project" pulldown menu to set the "Active Target" to "Release".
 Use the "Project" pulldown menu to set the "Active Target" to "Demo".
 Select "Build" form the "Build" menu to create all libraries and test applications.

-All frameworks and apps will be loacted in "./ide/Xcode3/build/Debug/" or "./ide/Xcode3/build/Release/".
+All frameworks and apps will be loacted in "./ide/Xcode3/build/Release/".

  Testing FLTK
 --------------

-Use the "Project" pulldown menu to set the "Active Target" to "Demo".
 Select "Build and Run" form the "Build" menu to run the Demo program.
-Use Demo to explore all test programs.
+Use "Demo" to explore all test programs.

  Uninstalling previous versions of FLTK